 Here are the Gartner Magic Quadrant Leaders in RPA:

-Business intelligence turns data into observable insights, helping you make more informed strategic and tactical decisions.
-Big data visualization works hand-in-hand with business intelligence to present this data from disconnected systems in an easy-to-digest format and management dashboard.
+Business intelligence or BI turns data into observable insights, helping you make more informed strategic and tactical decisions.
+Big data visualization works hand-in-hand with business intelligence to present this information from disconnected systems in an easy-to-digest format and management dashboard.

-Here are the 2021 Gartner Magic Quadrant for Analytics and BI Platform leaders:
+Here are the Gartner Magic Quadrant Leaders for Analytics and BI Platforms:

 Data-driven BI leveraging operational dashboards can provide a holistic view of operations and processes.
 Not only does BI enable better decision support, but you can use the insights to define your roadmap for additional digital transformation.